 • Coconut Oil – Oil should be melted into a liquid.
 Alternatively, substitute vegetable, canola, avocado, or grapeseed oil.

-• Maple Syrup – Honey, brown sugar, or white sugar may be substituted.
+• Maple Syrup – Honey, brown sugar, coconut sugar, date sugar, or white sugar may be substituted.
+You can also reduce the amount.

-• Chocolate Chips – Use dairy-free chocolate chips, like Enjoy Life brand, for dairy-free muffins
+• Chocolate Chips – Use dairy-free chocolate chips, like Enjoy Life brand, for DF muffins.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)